chuckmasterson/chuckmasterson.github.io/_posts/2017-09-21-attempts-at-redwood.md

 - A room hollowed beneath
 - By flames whose echoes,
 - Graven in polygons of char,
-- Still make my fingers shy lest they burn.
+- Still make my fingers shy from imagined embers.
 ^
 - A creature whose home is at once
 - Underground, upon the earth, and in the heavens